Comparative, Evolutionary and Developmental Psychology: Origins of Mind (MSc) 2025 entry

 • Principal Approaches to the Origins of Mind: introduces distinct ways of studying the origins of mind within a comparative Tinbergian framework, emphasising both functional and mechanistic accounts.

-• Animal Models in Psychology and Neuroscience: focuses on the animals frequently used in psychology and neuroscience research; discussing key physiological and behavioural characteristics of the animals, why these characteristics make them good or bad models for given areas of research, and how these behavioural and physiological characteristics must be accounted for when designing experiments.
+• Animal Models in Neuroscience and Psychology: focuses on the animals frequently used in psychology and neuroscience research and why these characteristics make them good or bad models for given areas of research.

-• Topics in Social Cognition: Developmental and Comparative Perspectives: traces the evolution and development of aspects of social intelligence such as imitation and theory of mind, and technical intelligence such as tool use and understanding of causality.
+• Topics in Social Cognition: Developmental and Comparative Perspectives: focuses in depth on a key aspect of social cognition each year, tracing the evolution and development of aspects of social intelligence such as imitation and culture, or joint attention and joint action.

 • Evolution of Human Behaviour and Culture: focuses on four modern evolutionary approaches to the study of human behaviour: human behavioural ecology, evolutionary psychology, cultural evolution, and gene-culture co-evolution.